The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Discussion

 \section{Discussion}

-Our analysis of the motivations and consequences of using the Pin of Shame offers theoretical and practical insights into content creators' comment moderation needs, strategies, and concerns.
-These insights offer valuable considerations and pathways for HCI scholars and practitioners to design novel content moderation tools.
-We describe these insights below.
+Our analysis of the motivations and consequences of using the Pin of Shame offers key insights into content creators' comment moderation needs, safety strategies, and impression management concerns.
+These insights offer valuable considerations for HCI scholars and practitioners in developing approaches to address online harms, including through the design of novel content moderation tools.